by Doc Quantum, partially adapted from Batman Annual #11 by Alan Moore and George Freeman

 The Man-Bat swooped down, slamming Clayface’s head to the floor with his clawed feet.
 He followed up by bringing the dazed lunatic’s head back up and then again back down in an attempt to knock him out.

 “Whew,” Langstrom said, reaching into his pants’ pocket for a borrowed pair of hand-cuffs.
-“OK, fella, it’s all over.”
+“Okay, fella, it’s all over.”

 Payne’s eyes opened.
 In a split second he was up again and slammed him, almost impossibly, out of the room into the audio-video section.
 Despite trying to control the path of his flight with his wings, Man-Bat slammed backward into some glass-covered shelving, sliding down dazed and bloody.